Matiur Rahman (officer, born 1950)

-Matiur Rahman, also known as Motiur Rahman, (died 1 June 1981) was a Lieutenant Colonel in the Bangladesh Army who was involved in the assassination of president Ziaur Rahman on 30 May 1981.
-He is believed to be the one to have shot and killed President Ziaur Rahman.
+Matiur Rahman, also known as Motiur Rahman, (17 September 1950 – 1 June 1981) was a Lieutenant Colonel in the Bangladesh Army who was involved in the assassination of President Ziaur Rahman on 30 May 1981.
+He is believed to be the one to have shot and killed Ziaur Rahman.
 Matiur was subsequently killed in a shootout with troops loyal to the government on 1 June 1981.